eriols/tableview/README.md

 eotabkoll (for OS/400) erik olsson
 ---------------------------------------------------

-Beginnings of a tool for viewing table data, similar to Filescope, DBU, WRKDBF etc.<br> Runs under 5250.
-I seem to recall that it worked best under Client Access.<br>
+Beginnings of a tool for viewing table data, similar to Filescope, DBU, WRKDBF etc.<br>
+Runs under 5250 terminal emulators.
+I seem to recall (I have not had access to a IBM i box since 2011) that it worked best under Client Access.<br>
 All screens are built with the DSM apis.
 All table/file access is done with the _Ropen family of apis, which comes with a number of limitations of course.